yotamarker/public-livinGrimoire/README.md

 8. **<span style="color:blue">Built-In Skill Catalog</span>**: Features a built-in skill catalog (see wiki to learn more).
 9. **<span style="color:blue">Dynamic Skill Management</span>**: Uses self-aware skills, enabling them to add or remove other skills while the program is running, similar to a command terminal (see TheShell wiki).

-If you have any other questions or need further assistance, feel free to ask! 🍳💻

 to learn how to use the LivinGrimoire:

 you can view the online course or read the LivinGrimoire pdf.